Leslie Schneider Leslie Schneider

 Day Five of #ProjectSatisfaction

-Monday, May 13 is now sealed and delivered, which completes a full five days since the project started after a Monday holiday last week.
+Monday, is now sealed and delivered, which completes a full five days since the project started after a Monday holiday last week.
 But we still have a week to go!

 A few more adjustments: One observer called in sick this morning, so we quickly shuffled the routes to re-allocate.
 An observer named Michelle requested to switch routes just to get a change of environment.
 Ellie kindly agreed to swap with her and they both completed their new routes averaging 3.8 seconds or less.
 This is fast!
 They are getting very good at reading floor plans while taking data.